-Labor Board Might Soon Issue New Rule To Solve Joint Employment Dilemma
+Labor Board Will Soon Issue New Rule To Solve Joint Employment Dilemma

 In a rare procedural move that caught many by surprise, the National Labor Relations Board announced on Wednesday that it will soon start the rulemaking process to clarify the current joint employment standard.
 Perhaps frustrated by uncertainty resulting from the recent reversal of a Board decision on the topic and the seemingly stalled litigation sitting at the D.C.
 Circuit, Chairman John Ring said that he hopes NLRB rulemaking would bring resolution to this matter “as soon as possible.”